 Collaboration between conventional and alternative medicine communities is a major goal of ORCCAMIND.
-Using OHSU's Neuroscience Research facilities as a locale, the center will combine the expertise of the following member institutions: Oregon Health & Science University in Portland, Linus Pauling Institute at Oregon State University in Corvallis, National College of Naturopathic Medicine in Portland, College of Oriental Medicine in Portland, Veterans Affairs Medical Center in Portland and Western States Chiropractic College in Portland
+Using OHSU's Neuroscience Research facilities as a locale, the center will combine the expertise of the following member institutions: Oregon Health & Science University in Portland, Linus Pauling Institute at Oregon State University in Corvallis, National College of Naturopathic Medicine in Portland, Oregon College of Oriental Medicine in Portland, Veterans Affairs Medical Center in Portland and University of Western States Chiropractic College in Portland.

 What is our mission

 The Center's mission is to facilitate research and education on the effectiveness and mechanisms of action of complementary and alternative medicine therapies in the treatment of neurological disorders.
 Barry Oken, MD, PhD, is director of ORCCAMIND.
 He has worked as a neurologist for OHSU for the past 37 years and is currently a professor in the departments of Neurology, Behavioral Neuroscience and Biomedical Engineering.
 His professional focus has been on cognitive neuroscience in general but he is especially interested in the effects of psychological stress on well-being, and whether mind-body interventions may improve outcomes such as cognition, stress reactivity and well-being.

 Download Research Portfolio Case Statement: Complementary and Integrative Medicine in Clinical Neuroscience